MrYsLab/pymata4/docs/management.md

 # Remote Firmata Management
-The methods in this section allow your application to to perform some Firmata management functions remotely.
+The methods in this section allow your application to perform some Firmata management functions remotely.

 ## keep_alive